 Can you guess what’s coming up?
 That’s right, it’s almost time for the Box Tops for Education Spring Submission and coordinators from near and far are busy creating contests, and informing groups of children and parents that their efforts to collect those coupons off of boxes are not falling on deaf ears.
 Principals are probably moving into full-fledged support mode after receiving their checks from the winter submissions.
 It’s a great day to be a coordinator.

 How are you getting your information out?
-Do you use robocalls home?
+Do you use robocalls at home?
 Monthly newsletters?
 Bulletin boards or word of mouth?
-Well, here are a couple of ways to get the information about Box Tops For Education out to the parents, staff and students.
+Well, here are a couple of ways to get the information about Box Tops For Education out to the parents, staff, and students.

 1. You can create a Box Tops For Education Newsletter, letting parents and students know of important collection dates (remember submission deadlines are November 1st, and March 1st of each year) and contest dates all in one spot.
 You can choose to use the example that I’ve found for you, or get creative and make your own!
 PTO Today is also an excellent resource for newsletter templates.

 [docstoc docId=”45889948″ mId=”-10″ width=”630″ height=”550″ slideMode=”false” showRelatedDocs=”true” showOtherDocs=”true” allowdownload=”true” url=”http://www.docstoc.com/docs/45889948/Box-Tops-Newsletter”]Box Tops Newsletter[/docstoc]

 2. Bulletin Boards are a great way to keep the students and staff encouraged.
-ESPECIALLY if someone from administration has to do something silly if your school or a particular class makes a goal for the year!
-I love this image because it has full-sized product and arrows where to find the Box Tops For Education.
+ESPECIALLY if someone from the administration has to do something silly if your school or a particular class makes a goal for the year!
+I love this image because it has a full-sized product and arrows where to find the Box Tops For Education.

 3. Classroom collection bags/boxes/envelopes.
 These can be used the entire year, and all you have to do is make enough for every classroom in the school and collect on specified days.
 It creates routine for the teachers and students, AND you don’t have to interrupt instruction time when you go and collect.